 Survival Water Purification

-Methods of disinfecting water during an emergency situation and in the wilderness.
+Methods of disinfecting water during an emergency situation

 You do not want to wait until you are thirsty to begin gathering water, as the urge to drink directly from the contaminated source can become unbearable.
 Due to the negative effects of drinking water contaminated with Giardia and other bacteria/viruses, this is a bad idea.
 Becoming sick from drinking bad water, will further dehydrate you, worsening your situation.